Scalars are universal: Equivariant machine learning, structured like classical physics: Equivariant maps

 \paragraph{Poincar\'e symmetry:} The Poincar\'e group combines translation symmetry with Lorentz symmetry.
 Together these complete the symmetries of special relativity, forming the full group of spacetime transformations that preserve the Minkowski metric.
 The generalization from a Lorentz-equivariant formulation to a Poincar\'e-equivariant formulation is similar to the generalization from O($d$) to E($d$): The \emph{position} vectors take on a special role, in which only \emph{differences} of position can appear as vector inputs to the functions; all other vectors can act unchanged.

 Proposition~\ref{prop.poincare} generalizes the results above to the Poincar\'e group action.
-As before, we assume that all vectors are position vectors for simplicity. \begin{proposition} A continuous function $h:(\mathbb R^{d+1})^n \to \mathbb R^{d+1}$ is Poincaré-equivariant (with respect to the action in Table~\ref{tab.actions}) if and only if
+As before, we assume that all vectors are position vectors for simplicity.
+The proof is analogous to the proof of Proposition~\ref{prop.Ed}. \begin{proposition} A continuous function $h:(\mathbb R^{d+1})^n \to \mathbb R^{d+1}$ is Poincaré-equivariant (with respect to the action in Table~\ref{tab.actions}) if and only if

 where the $f_t:(\mathbb R^{d+1})^n \to \mathbb R$ are translation and Lorentz-invariant scalar functions, determined as in \eqref{eq.f} by the pairwise Minkowski inner products \eqref{eq.ip}, but also satisfying $\sum_{t=1}^nf_t(v_1, v_2, \cdots, v_n)=1$.
 Furthermore, if $h$ is polynomial, the $f_t$ and corresponding $g_t$ (as in \eqref{eq.f}) can be taken to be polynomial. \end{proposition}